Tax Avoidance vs Tax Evasion - What is the Difference?

 Provide information and regular training to all staff

 Your staff need to be clear on tax evasion rules and know what they must do to comply, including watching out for red flags, conducting due diligence checks, and raising any concerns promptly.
-And you must be able to demonstrate when your training was delivered, what the content was, whether employees understood the violations of the law and whether they made an attestation.
+You must be able to demonstrate when your training was delivered, what the content was, whether employees understood the violations of the law and whether they made an attestation.
 For all these reasons, companies often do this training as e-learning - often choosing a provider like Skillcast!

 Compliance step 2